Navigate / search

 What marriage has to teach us about life.

-And even for married couples, well-intentioned phrases like: “I married my best friend” show we don’t even understand what a spouse is.
+And when it comes to married couples, well-intentioned phrases like: “I married my best friend” show we don’t even understand what a spouse is.
+Does a spouse share qualities of a friendship?
+Definitely.
+But a spouse is not a best friend.
 I personally see it in friends and family.
 Many aren’t getting married.
 Many more can’t even find significant others.
 Do they have to?
 Of course not.
 Would they make good candidates?
 Perhaps.
-However, marriage has important lessons to teach us about life.
+However, marriage has important lessons to teach us about life and about ourselves.

 But first let’s consider this: do you think marriage is a failing institution?
 Or is it our values that are failing us?
-Is marriage intrinsically pointless, or are we eroding our fitness?
+Is marriage intrinsically pointless, or are we eroding our fitness to it?
 Whether you’re married or not, or whether you’re interested in getting married, marriage has a lot of value.
+I believe it’s a cornerstone to a functional family.
 Instead of bashing marriage, being confused about it, or ignoring it altogether, let’s see how it can be fundamentally applicable to your life.

-In marriage as in anything in life, humans are wired to care more, try harder, and persist if there’s skin in the game.
-Would you do business with anyone that doesn’t want any legal contracts?
+Having said that, in marriage as in anything in life, humans are wired to care more, try harder, and persist if there’s skin in the game.
+Would you do business with anyone that doesn’t want any legal (or morally weighted) contracts?
 When someone is willing to fully commit, there should always be skin in the game.
 The fact that some people want the benefits without the responsibility speaks for itself.
-Which kind of relationship will motivate you to stick when things get rough?
+Which kind of relationship will motivate you to stick to it when things get rough?

 So be wary for anything that fails to have SITG.
 For example, I can think of two institutions that lack SITG: universities and financial planners.
 Schools have no problem charging a literal fortune for your education but have zero responsibility (skin in the game) about what happens after you graduate.
 They don’t care if you drown in debt or can’t find a job with the degree they offered.
 Many financial advisors will charge abundantly in fees (frequently hidden) to manage your money, but they suffer zero consequences if they lose it.